mdhira-ai/makepackage/readme.md

 # create-my-project

-`create-boreal-package` is a CLI tool that helps you quickly scaffold a new project based on a predefined template.
-It clones a template repository, sets up a new git repository, and installs dependencies, allowing you to start coding right away.
+`create-boreal-package` is a CLI tool that helps you quickly make a new package based on your needs.

 ## Installation